-The Project Schedule will be created and maintained using Microsoft Project.
-A new schedule will be published for each Major Implementation.
-Tasks completed previously are included in the prior schedule.
-The Project Schedule's structure, in Microsoft Project, comprises multiple levels, with Levels 0 through 2 providing the building blocks for the breakdown of activities and depiction of the status of the Project based on progress reported at the lower levels.
-For the current Major Implementation, the Project Schedule will be broken down, at a minimum, to the three Levels as shown below:
+The Project Schedule is maintained using Microsoft Project.
+A new schedule will be published for each Major Implementation (e.g., Cash Management, Financials/Payroll).
+Tasks completed during previous implementations are not included in the new schedule.
+The Project Schedule's structure comprises multiple levels, with Levels 0 through 2 providing the building blocks for the breakdown of activities and depiction of the status of the Project based on progress reported at the lower levels.
+For the current Major Implementation, the Project Schedule is broken down, at a minimum, to the three Levels as shown below: